ming71/CV_PaperDaily/README.md

 * [ICCV] Cut, Paste and Learn: Surprisingly Easy Synthesis for Instance Detection
 * [ICCV] Single Shot Text Detector with Regional Attention
 * [ICLR] Dataset Augmentationin In Feature Space
 * [IEEE Acess] Smart Augmentation: Learning an Optimal Data Augmentation Strategy
+* [ICPRAM] A High Resolution Optical Satellite Image Dataset for Ship Recognition and Some New Baselines
 * FSSD: Feature Fusion Single Shot Multibox Detector
 * Improved Regularization of Convolutional Neural Networks with Cutout
 * The Effectiveness of Data Augmentation in Image Classification using Deep Learning